-A special meeting of Southern Union stockholders will be held at the Metropolitan Club, One East 60th Street, New York, New York 10022 on December 9, 2011, starting at 11:00 a.m., local time (unless it is adjourned or postponed to a later date).
+A special meeting of Southern Union stockholders will be held at on , 2011, starting at , local time (unless it is adjourned or postponed to a later date).

 Admission to the Special Meeting

 All Southern Union stockholders are invited to attend the special meeting.
 Persons who are not Southern Union stockholders may attend only if invited by Southern Union.
 If you own shares in "street" or "nominee" name, you must bring proof of ownership (e.g., a current broker's statement) in order to be admitted to the special meeting.